premdub/crontab/README.md

 # crontab

-- markdown file (.md) with instructions for how the python files were automated using crontab
+Instructions for how the python files were automated using crontab :

 -Import dataset from NYC Department of Homeless Services Daily Report (https://query.data.world/s/vmrmccy7wb66inil533jtzpfnuzy7w)